chronologic/keeper-ui/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can read more about this project at our [blog](https://blog.chronologic.network/)  and https://blog.chronologic.network/draft-chronologic-is-awarded-grant-from-keep-network-7c3d0e36a4be

 ## Available Scripts